 As a result of the Health Information Technology for Economic and Clinical Health Act (HITECH Act), medical practices have increased their implementation of EMR systems.
 In addition to helping physicians improve patient care, some data collected by the systems is shared with public health officials.

-While some patient information in an EMR also may be contained in a practice management system, PM software is used for a different purpose—for administrative and financial functions.
+While some patient information in an EMR also may be contained in a practice management system, practice management software is used for a different purpose—for administrative and financial functions.

 For nearly 20 years, HealthCo has been helping physicians and clinic administrators to be more productive.
 This enhanced productivity has led to greater profitability for medical practices and improved service and communications for their patients.